 Nicole has a Master of Arts degree from Montclair State University (Montclair, NJ), where she studied English with a concentration in British literature.
 Her thesis is titled “‘But they would not teach her to play’: Child Heroines, Fantasy, and the Victorian Debate on Female Education.”
 This paper outlines the re-imagining of Lewis Carroll’s Alices by two Victorian women writers, Christina Rossetti (Speaking Likenesses) and Augusta Webster (Daffodil and the Croaxaxicans: A Romance of History), and traces their use of child heroines in fantasy worlds as commentary on the Victorian debate on female education.
 Nicole received a Bachelor of Arts in English and Communications with a minor in Photography from Pace University (Pleasantville, NY).

-Nicole is the Manager of Curriculum and Instructional Design at Fulcrum Labs.
-She performs training analysis for clients, designs curriculum, and manages a team of instructional designers, editors, and authoring specialists in the development of curriculum for online personalized adaptive learning courses.
-The courses range in subject matter from aircraft systems training for pilots to medical device use for medical professionals to SAT and SAT prep for high school students.
+Formerly, the Manager of Curriculum and Instructional Design at Fulcrum Labs, Nicole’s learning design has been recognized by industry leaders such as Brandon Hall and Chief Learning Officer Magazine.
+At Fulcrum, she performed training analysis for clients, designed curriculum, and managed a team of instructional designers, editors, and authoring specialists in the development of curriculum for online personalized adaptive learning courses.
+The courses ranged in subject matter from aircraft systems training for pilots to medical device use for medical professionals to SAT and SAT prep for high school students.

 Her favorite poem is “Love Calls Us to the Things of This World” by Richard Wilbur, and her favorite fiction book is The Temple of the Winds by Terry Goodkind.